Injective stabilization of additive functors. III. Asymptotic stabilization of the tensor product

-\begin{proof} The connected sequence of functors $\V_\bullet(A,\blank)$ is $J$-complete, i.e., injectively stable in every degree.
-The natural transformation $\tau$ is the $J$-completion of $\Tor(A,\blank)$.
-The morphism $\theta$ is induced by the universal property of this approximation applied to the morphism $\lambda\kappa:\V_\bullet(A,\blank)\to \Tor(A,\blank)$.
-As a result, we have a commutative square.
-The diagonal isomorphism is precisely that appearing in Theorem~\ref{T:Jcompdir}.
-Under that isomorphism, $\lambda$ is identified with $\tau$, i.e., the lower triangle commutes.
-Since $\kappa$ is epic, the upper triangle also commutes. \end{proof}
+\begin{proof} For $\lambda$, take the natural transformation from the limit to the first term.
+The diagonal isomorphism $\ge$ is taken from Corollary~\ref{C:T-vs-J}.
+Under that isomorphism, $\lambda$ is identified with $\gt$, i.e., the lower triangle commutes.
+Now set $\theta : = \ge \kappa$, thus making the whole square commute.
+The last assertion is verified by a direction calculation. \end{proof}